ehmatthes/dsd-codered/README.md

 $ python manage.py deploy --automate-all
 ```

-Your project will be configured, all changes will be committed, and your project will be pushed to CodeRed's servers.
+You'll be prompted for the name of the project you created in the CodeRed dashboard.
+Your project will then be configured, all changes will be committed, and your project will be deployed to CodeRed's servers.
 When everything's complete, your project should open in a new browser tab.